wragge/hansard-language/data/words/modernisation-hofreps-1970/README.md

 ### Sample sentences:

-* -We know that the investment policies of this Government have been a very important factor in increasing the competitiveness of Australian industry through greater efficiency because of **modernisation** of plant and equipment.

-* It has a very small hull and, as a result, a limited capacity for **modernisation** later in its life.

-* These opportunities derive directly from China's new plans for economic **modernisation** and in addition reflect the strengthening of political and economic ties between our two countries.

-* The overall **modernisation** of Garden Island Dockyard in Sydney is part of the program.
+* A decision was taken by the previous Government to proceed with the **modernisation** of the 3 Charles F. Adams class guided missile destroyers.

+* The Newcastle State Dockyard needs **modernisation** improvements.

+* These increases are creating severe liquidity problems for producers and ultimately will restrict the capacity of primary industry to increase efficiency through equipment **modernisation**.

 * He suggests that any future scheme of joint contribution towards industry decentralisation or development, structural adjustment, reconstruction or **modernisation** as well as schemes to improve industrial design or efficiency should be on the basis of Tasmania 's current personal income tax sharing arrangements (2: 1 Commonwealth/State ratio).

+* As a result of the overall **modernisation** program, there could be up to 600 less technical staff required, compared to the present staffing levels.

 * [View all...](contexts.md)